kovalevsky0/zk/How To Configure tsconfig.json - TypeScript Strict options.md

   - alwaysStrict
 type: blog
 public: true
-twitterTags: ["TypeScript", "SoftwareEngineer", "softwaredevelopment", "DEVCommunity", "development", "javascript", "web", "nodejs", "webdevelopment", "howto"]
-linkedinTags: ["TypeScript", "SoftwareEngineer", "softwaredevelopment", "DEVCommunity", "development", "javascript", "web", "nodejs", "webdevelopment", "howto"]
+twitterTags:
+  [
+    "TypeScript",
+    "SoftwareEngineer",
+    "softwaredevelopment",
+    "DEVCommunity",
+    "development",
+    "javascript",
+    "web",
+    "nodejs",
+    "webdevelopment",
+    "howto",
+  ]
+linkedinTags:
+  [
+    "TypeScript",
+    "SoftwareEngineer",
+    "softwaredevelopment",
+    "DEVCommunity",
+    "development",
+    "javascript",
+    "web",
+    "nodejs",
+    "webdevelopment",
+    "howto",
+  ]
 ---

 TypeScript is not just a superset of JavaScript with static types.
 It is also a quite configurable tool that can be used for different types of projects.
 One parameter or group of parameters that can be configured is **strict**.
-If you are not familiar with strict mode and why you should use it for a new project then check out the post [What Is Strict Mode In TypeScript, Why And When You Should Use It?](https://maxoid.io/blog/article/what-is-strict-mode-in-typescript-and-why-and-when-you-should-use-it).
+If you are not familiar with strict mode and why you should use it for a new project then check out the post [What Is Strict Mode In TypeScript, Why And When You Should Use It?](https://mkvl.me/blog/article/what-is-strict-mode-in-typescript-and-why-and-when-you-should-use-it).
 In this post I focus more on a practical side of this topic.

 TypeScript's strict mode parameter can be configurated as several individual parameters for each specific case of type checking.
-So, basically, if you set the parameter **strict** to *true* in **tsconfig.json** it means that all these strict options are set to *true*.
+So, basically, if you set the parameter **strict** to _true_ in **tsconfig.json** it means that all these strict options are set to _true_.

 List of strict options:

-* useUnknownInCatchVariables (new)
+- useUnknownInCatchVariables (new)
-* noImplicitAny
+- noImplicitAny
-* strictNullChecks
+- strictNullChecks
-* strictFunctionTypes
+- strictFunctionTypes
-* strictBindCallApply
+- strictBindCallApply
-* strictPropertyInitialization
+- strictPropertyInitialization
-* noImplicitThis
+- noImplicitThis
-* alwaysStrict
+- alwaysStrict

 Let's explore each strict option in practice.